U.S. – U.K. Trade Agreement

-The United Kingdom is California’s 12th largest export destination, with over $5.2 billion in exports.
-Transportation equipment accounted for approximately 25% of exports – more than $1.13 billion.
-Computer and electronic products brought in $1.12 million, or 22.8%; while both chemicals and second-hand merchandise and chemicals accounted for 11% and 8.6%, respectively.
+The United Kingdom is California’s 11th largest export destination, with over $4.9 billion in exports.
+Transportation equipment accounted for approximately 22.9% of exports – more than $1.13 billion.
+Computer and electronic products brought in $1.12 million, or 22.8%; while both chemicals and second-hand merchandise accounted for 12.1% and 7.9%, respectively.

-In 2019, imports into California from the United Kingdom were approximately $3.7 billion, a decrease from $6.25 billion in 2019.
-Top import categories being transportation equipment, which made up almost 50% of the total, followed by computer/electronic products, used or secondhand merchandise, and reimports.
+In 2020, imports into California from the United Kingdom were approximately $3.7 billion, a decrease from $6.25 billion in 2019.
+Top import categories being transportation equipment, which made up almost 36.8% of the total, followed by computer/electronic products, non-electrical machinery, and chemicals.

 Per the US Department of Commerce, the U.S.-UK investment relationship is the largest in the world, valued at over $1 trillion in 2016 and creating over two million jobs, about one million in each country.

-The UK is the entry market into the European Union for over 41,000 U.S. firms export to the UK.
+The UK is the entry market into the European Union for over 41,000 U.S. exporters.
 Annual U.S. exports to the UK are valued at more than $100 billion.

 UK was the fourth largest source of FDI in the U.S. in 2019.
-UK FDI in the US contributed $6.7 billion to research and development and an additional $43.1 billion to expanding US exports.
+UK FDI in the US contributed $6.7 billion to research and development and an additional $47.7 billion to expanding US exports.
 In 2018, there were 1,271,100 US workers who were employed by the U.S. affiliates of majority UK owned firms.
-The top industry sectors for British FDI in the US are: business services, software and IT services, financial services, communications, industrial machinery, and textiles.
+The top industry sectors for British FDI in the US are: business services, software and IT services, financial services, communications, industrial equipment, and transportation.
 (Select USA)

 In July 2017, U.S. Trade Representative Robert Lighthizer and U.K. Secretary of State for International Trade Dr. Liam Fox, formed the U.S.-UK Trade and Investment Working Group, which focused on providing commercial continuity for U.S. and UK businesses, workers, and consumers as the U.K. left the European Union.
 The working group laid the groundwork for the FTA negotiations as it explored ways the two countries can collaborate to promote open markets, and freer and fairer trade around the world.

 The working group has met six times going into 2020 and created the U.S.-U.K. Small and Medium-Sized Enterprises (SME) Dialogue, which met several times.